socketio/socket.io/docs/API.md

 #### Flag: 'hasBinary'

-Specifies whether there is binary data in the data to send.
-Increases preformance when specified.
+Specifies whether there is binary data in the emitted data.
+Increases performance when specified.
 Can be `true` or `false`.

 ```js
 io.hasBinary(false).emit('an event', { some: 'data' });